fluxninja/aperture/docs/content/get-started/installation/agent/docker.md

    :::note

-   If you are using a self-hosted Aperture Controller, modify the above configuration as explained in [Self-Hosting: Agent Configuration][].
+   If you are using a Self-Hosted Controller Aperture Controller, modify the above configuration as explained in [Self-Hosting: Agent Configuration][].

    :::